DominicH247/bbc-recipe-scraper/README.md

 ## TODO
 - add tests
-- fix some of the module names
+- fix some of the inconsistent module names
+- fix the type hinting
 - tidy up the code